Global Horizons USA LLC

 Host Family Support and Program Structure

-Our host family program is guided by a National Director and supported by a dedicated network of Local Coordinators (LCs) across the United States.
-These LCs play a crucial role in ensuring a smooth and fulfilling experience for students and host families by:
+Our host family program is led by a National Director and supported by a nationwide network of Local Coordinators (LCs).
+These coordinators play a key role in ensuring a successful experience by:

-• Conducting interviews and pre-arrival training for host families.
+• Conducting host family interviews and pre-arrival training